Ilona8895/TravelTracker/README.md

 - pin places on the map
 - fill information about place which you visited
 - search additional information about your visited places
+- plan your place of stay and check flights

 ## This project is build with: